 Production #: 1517

 While traveling in the vicinity of a mysterious planet, the Robinsons are attacked by Sobram (Abraham Sofaer)—the sole surviving member of an ancient warrior race.
-Dr. Smith and Major West convince their aggressor to cease his hostilities against the Jupiter 2; however, Sobram insists that a single crew member remain behind and grant his wish for a final, glorious battle.
+Despite agreeing to cease hostilities against the Jupiter 2, Sobram insists that a single crew member stay behind and engage him in a final, glorious battle.

-Director Don Richardson’s juvenile execution of a tired plot device (e.g. killer plants) fails to make convincing any threat posed by said killer plants.
-Especially problematic are the mannerisms and sound effects produced by the planet’s parthenogenetic warriors, the antics of whom resemble those of Cousin Itt from The Addams Family.
+By behaving in a silly manner, the killer plants fail to pose a credible threat to the main characters.
+Especially problematic are the mannerisms and sound effects of the planet’s parthenogenetic warriors, whose antics resemble those of Cousin Itt from The Addams Family.